eWaterCycle/infra/README.md

 ## Setup of eWaterCycle platform on a local test VM

 Deplying a local test VM is mostly useful for developing the SURF Research Cloid applications.
+This vagrant setup should work on any Linux or Windows machine with sufficient memory (8Gb, mostly depends on the models you run), cpu (More is better, one core will do if needed), and storage (At least 200Gb) available.

 To set up an Explorer/Jupyter server on your local machine with [vagrant](https://vagrantup.com) and [Ansible](https://docs.ansible.com/ansible/latest/index.html)